-Microsoft Lync Server, formerly called Office Communications Server and Live Communications Server, allows you to take control of Presence and Instant Messaging (IM) while providing an advanced platform for unified communications that can save time and money while improving productivity and teamwork.
-Microsoft Lync Server offers a consistent user experience that spans desktop PCs, smartphones, and web browsers and allows users to communicate, collaborate, and share information from within the Lync desktop client, from Microsoft Office programs including Outlook, Word, Excel, and PowerPoint, or from custom applications and workflows.
+Microsoft Lync Server 2010, formerly called Office Communications Server and Live Communications Server, and currently called Skype for Business, allows you to take control of Presence and Instant Messaging (IM) while providing an advanced platform for unified communications that can save time and money while improving productivity and teamwork.
+Microsoft Lync Server offers a consistent user experience that spans desktop and laptop PCs, smart phones, and web browsers and allows users to communicate, collaborate, and share information from within the Lync desktop client, from Microsoft Office programs including Outlook, Word, Excel, and PowerPoint, or from custom applications and workflows.

-Lync Server supports Instant Messaging, Presence, audio and video conferencing, desktop sharing, and both IP-based and PSTN telephony.
-Lync Server can extend the functionality of Microsoft Exchange Server and SharePoint and simplify management through integration with Active Directory.
-The advanced capabilities of Lync Server can also save capital and operational costs by replacing VoIP hardware and subscription services, PBX systems, or legacy video conferencing solutions.
+Lync Server 2010 supports Instant Messaging, Presence, audio and video conferencing, desktop sharing, and both IP-based and PSTN telephony.
+Lync Server 2010 can extend the functionality of Microsoft Exchange Server and SharePoint and simplify management through integration with Active Directory.
+The extensive capabilities of Lync Server 2010 can also save capital and operational costs by replacing VoIP hardware and subscription services, PBX systems, or legacy video conferencing solutions.

 Overview of Microsoft Lync Server 2010

-The hit-or-miss nature of phone and voice mail systems and the sporadic delays inherent in e-mail can result in wasted time and lost opportunities.
-This has contributed to the wide-spread, and often uncontrolled, adoption of IM technology to help people get in touch with one another quickly regardless of location or time zone.
-But this means yet another mode of communications for users to monitor and IT administrators to manage, support, and audit.
+The hit-or-miss nature of phone and voice mail systems and the sporadic delays inherent in email can result in wasted time and lost opportunities.
+This has contributed to the wide-spread, and often uncontrolled, adoption of IM technology to help people get in touch with one another quickly regardless of location or circumstances.
+But this means yet another mode of communications for users to monitor and IT administrators to manage.

 A complementary solution for reducing communications latency is Presence technology.
 Presence allows people to publish their availability status and helps colleagues determine the best time and method to contact them.
 Rich Presence technology removes most of the guesswork and latency out of getting in touch.
 The challenge for IT managers is how to allow Presence to surface within the natural workflow of a business so that users don't give back the time-saving benefits by being forced to master yet another software application or dramatically alter the way they do business.

-The key to Lync Server's business value is that it leverages the collaborative benefits of IM and Presence across multiple software applications, business functions, and computing devices by providing a single, standardized, manageable, secure, and scalable platform that integrates easily into existing IT infrastructure.
-Lync Server universalizes access to IM and Presence through its integration with mainstream applications such as Microsoft Office and SharePoint and by supporting Windows, Apple Mac, and Linux desktops as well as BlackBerries, iPhones, Windows Phones and other web-enabled smartphones.
-Lync Server also utilizes IM and Presence to enhance or replace core communications solutions including IP-PBX systems and video conferencing.
+The key to Lync Server 2010's business value is that it leverages the collaborative benefits of IM and Presence across multiple software applications, business functions, and computing devices by providing a single, standardized, manageable, secure, and scalable platform that integrates easily into existing IT infrastructure.
+Lync Server 2010 universalizes access to IM and Presence through its integration with mainstream applications such as Microsoft Office and SharePoint and by supporting Windows, Apple Mac, and Linux desktops as well as Android phones, iPhones, Windows Phones, BlackBerries and other web-enabled smart phones.
+Lync Server 2010 also utilizes IM and Presence to enhance or replace core communications solutions including IP-PBX systems and video conferencing.

 Lync's native integration with Active Directory simplifies management by doing away with the requirement to establish separate databases for users and policies, Lync's use of Role Based Access Control (RBAC) makes it easy to assign roles and scopes to various administrators.